mend-toolkit/mend-examples/Scripts/Committers/README.md

 Afterwards the scripts combines all of the data pulled for each project, prints to the screen and also saves to a repos.txt

 The WS_API_KEY environment variable is optional.
 If this is not specified in the script, then the Login API will authenticate to the last organization the user accessed in the Mend UI.

+MEND_ONLY_UPDATED_REPOS is an optional environment variable that will only retrieve repos that have been scanned in the last 90 days
 ## Usage
 ```shell
 export MEND_USER_KEY="An administrator's userkey"